Jonmainhart/pbj/DEVELOPMENT.md

 - Missed picks
 - Accuracy
 - Weekly wins

-Season accuracy uses cumulative wins and losses.
-N/P losses therefore affect season accuracy normally.

-Missed picks are summed separately.

-Only completed, scored weeks contribute to season statistics.
+- Last-place finishes

-`season.json` is a derived cache.
-It is rebuilt deterministically from weekly results rather than incrementally patched.
+`season.json` is a deterministic derived cache.
+It is rebuilt from completed weekly results rather than incrementally patched.

-If an earlier week changes, rescore that week and rebuild the season.
+Corrections to an earlier week therefore require rescoring that week and rebuilding the season.

 ## ESPN Provider

 ESPN access is isolated behind the provider layer.

 The provider converts ESPN-specific responses into PBJ domain objects.
-Other parts of the application should not depend directly on ESPN response structures.
+Scoring, season aggregation, and presentation should not depend directly on ESPN response structures.

-This boundary allows the provider to be replaced without changing scoring or season logic.

 ## Automation

-Routine production processing uses:
+Production processing uses:

 - `create-week.yml`
 - `import-picks.yml`